aliibrahim123/ts-madness/readme.md

 just for fun, and a humble question.

 ### is this a good learning resource?
 **If you are looking for standard typeScript**: You are in the wrong place.
 **If you are looking for forbidden type magic**: want to learn how to remodel the universe using nothing but `infer` and recursion, welcome home.

 ### what it costs?
-nothing, just recursive infered pain and existencial rethinking.
+nothing, just recursive infered pain and execcively deep existencial rethinking.
 no compilers were harmed in the making of this repo.

 ### is there more to come?